 This course examines the impact of rising tourism figures and second home ownership in coastal communities.
 Changes of the local economic foundation, social structure, culture and individual interactions of coastal communities will be highlighted.
-This course provides an overview of tourism in coastal/marine areas and includes topics such as: shared resource use and management; sovereignty tensions; adventure and expeditionary tourism; the logistical challenges of operating in remote marine environments; and the impacts tourism may have on the sustainability of the communities and environments in the region.

 On completion of the course, a student: